VinitSantani/Git-Collaboration/Git_Commands_And_Terminology.md

 2. **Clone**: Essentially downloading a local copy of a repo that is hosted somewhere else.
 For example, cloning a github repo to your local PC
 3. **Fork**: Forking allows you to branch off from the master branch and develop a new feature without impacting your main code.
 4. **Branch**: Duplication of code in a new parallel area.
 Your master branch is the default and then you can branch off from that.
 When you are ready to add a feature you can merge the feature branch back with the master branch
+5. **Commit**: This saves the changes to your file in git and pushes them to your main repository

 Git Checkout:
 The git checkout command lets you navigate between the branches created by git branch .
 Checking out a branch updates the files in the working directory to match the version stored in that branch, and it tells Git to record all new commits on that branch.